CCBDA-UPC/Cloud-Computing-QuickStart/LinuxOS-VirtualMachine.md

-# Run a Linux OS in a Virtual Machine
+# Runing Linux OS using a Virtual Machine

 Due that many hands-on are assuming a Linux OS environment we suggest to use VirtualBox in order to run a Linux in a separate virtual machine in case you are working on top of a Windows environment.